Conditional Approval Mortgage

 Here are a few examples of conditions that might be listed on the conditional approval for your mortgage.

-Unfinished appraisals.
-Loan approval depends, in part, on the appraised value of the property, since that affects the loan-to-value ratio.
+Loan approval depends, in part, on the appraised value of the property.
+This affects the loan-to-value ratio.
 Perhaps your appraisal hasn’t reached the underwriter yet or it needs correction.
 Maybe additional comparable sales need to be included in your appraisal.
-These tasks can take time, and your loan approval might depend on their completion.

-Debt.
 If you’re selling one home to buy another, odds are good you may still have some mortgage left to pay on the first house.
-Until it sells, you’ll still have that debt as a liability, which factors into your debt-to-income ratio and affects your eligibility for the loan.
+Until it sells, you’ll still have that debt as a liability.
+This also factors into your debt-to-income ratio and affects your eligibility for the loan.
 Your conditional approval may require that debt be paid off.

-Employment verification.
-How fast your employer gets back to your underwriter can be the difference between spending a couple of days in conditional approval and a week or longer.
+How fast an employer completes the verification and provides it back to the underwriter can impact the closing date.
+Timeframes can range from a couple of days to a week or longer.
 It’s always a good idea to let your employer know when such an important phone, email, or verification request letter might be coming.

 What You Should Do About Your Conditional Approval

-Even if your loan moves forward in the process, your final approval and closing could be jeopardized by unmet conditions.
-The keys to passing this phase are good communication with your realtor, the loan officer, and your lender, and, just as importantly, paperwork that is in order.
-Resolve all issues as quickly as possible, and make sure your loan officer is in the loop at every stage.
-Keep copies of everything, so that you can show the underwriter, on demand, the evidence that you have met all the conditions.
+Your final approval and closing could be jeopardized by unmet conditions.
+The keys to passing this phase are good communication with your loan officer and their team.
+Resolve all issues as quickly as possible.
+Make sure your loan officer is in the loop at every stage.